Second-order Temporal Pooling for Action Recognition: Experiments

 \subsection{Datasets}

-\paragraph{MPII Cooking Acitivies Dataset~\cite{rohrbach2012database}:} This dataset consists of high-resolution videos of cooking activities captured by a static camera.
-The videos are of 12 different people cooking various dishes and consists of 64 distinct activities spread across 3748 video clips and one background activity (1861 clips).
-There are over 800K frames and the activities range from coarse subject motions such as~\emph{moving from X to Y},~\emph{opening refrigerator}, etc., to fine-grained actions such as \emph{peel},\emph{slice}, \emph{washing hands}, \emph{cut ends}, \emph{cut apart}, etc. This dataset is challenging due to several reasons, namely (i) the classes are very unbalanced -- there are certain activities that have only about 1K frames over the entire dataset, (ii) there is significant intra-class variability as the participants are only asked to prepare one of a set of 14 dishes and allowed to cook in their own styles, and (iii) there are no annotations of objects in the scene, and the tools used for actions are very small (such as spice folder, knife, etc.) and thus hard to detect.
+\paragraph{MPII Cooking Activities Dataset~\cite{rohrbach2012database}:} This dataset consists of high-resolution videos of cooking activities captured by a static camera.
+The videos are of 14 different people cooking various dishes and consists of 64 distinct activities spread across 3748 video clips and one background activity (1861 clips).
+There are over 800K frames and the activities range from coarse subject motions such as~\emph{moving from X to Y},~\emph{opening refrigerator}, etc., to fine-grained actions such as \emph{peel},~\emph{slice}, \emph{washing hands}, \emph{cut ends}, \emph{cut apart}, etc. This dataset is challenging due to several reasons, namely (i) the classes are very unbalanced -- there are certain activities that have only about 1K frames over the entire dataset, (ii) there is significant intra-class variability as the participants are only asked to prepare one of a set of 14 dishes and allowed to cook in their own styles, and (iii) there are no annotations of objects in the scene, and the tools used for actions are very small (such as spice folder, knife, etc.) and thus hard to detect.

 \paragraph{HMDB Dataset~\cite{kuehne2011hmdb}:} It consists of 6766 videos from 51 different action categories, mostly web videos of low resolution and quality.
 Each video clip is a few seconds long.
-There are videos which are mostly downloaded from the Internet and contains significant changes in lighting, viewpoints, slight camera motions, and inter/intra-class variability, that makes the recognition task challenging.
-The dataset includes videos that are not person centered, and action may undergo occlusions, or strong camera motions, thus making recognition very challenging.
+The actions in these clips vary significantly in lighting, and viewpoints, and may have significant camera motions making the action recognition task challenging.
+The dataset includes videos that are not person centered and the actor may undergo occlusions as well.

 \paragraph{JHMDB Dataset~\cite{jhuang2013towards}:} This dataset is a subset (960 videos) of the HMDB dataset consisting of 21 actions, but contains videos for which the human limbs can be clearly identified.
-The dataset contains action categories such as \emph{brush hair}, ~\emph{pick},~\emph{pour},~\emph{push}, etc., in low resolution videos.
+It was primarily designed for action recognition using human poses.
+The dataset contains action categories such as \emph{brush hair}, ~\emph{pick},~\emph{pour},~\emph{push}, etc.

-\paragraph{UCF101 Dataset~\cite{soomro2012ucf101}:} This dataset contains 13320 videos spread in 101 action categories.
-This dataset is different from the above ones in that it contains mostly coarse sports activities with strong camera motion and low resolution videos.